krosenvold/failfast-collections/README.markdown

  When you find a problem that involves an "ArrayList" you can choose to replace "explore" with "contract" instead.
  This will allow you to determine if access is happening according to the concurrency contract of ArrayList.

+ Additionally, you can check for obeyance of strict publication issues by using the "strictpublication" package.
+This is stricter than the contract in the sense that only the object creator has write access, and only *before* any other threads see the object.

  It is a sad part of the api's that this will only tell you what you current code is doing in the use case youre testing.
  So there's little preventing furture code changes to break this again.
 So use this tool to chart your concurrency issues for further analysis.